As a developer, a test app exists for working with things that aren't appropriate for platform.

 I thought I posted this on Friday, but apparently not. :(

-#2 Updated by semyers almost 3 years ago
+#2 Updated by semyers over 3 years ago

 I dabbled with the code side of this a little bit to see how loading the test app might work.
 Here's what I came up with as a sort of PoC: